Tuesday, September 30, 2008

 New Drama Series“Water Drops of God” To Star Bae Yong-jun Late 2009

 Hallyu Star, Bae Yong-jun, will be returning to television screens in a new drama series about wine.
-The show, entitled,Water Drops of God, will hit screen late 2009.
+The show, entitled,Water Drops of God

 The series is based on the original Japanese animation series of the same name and soon became a bestseller, stirring up a newfound interest in wine throughout Japan.
 The Japanese version begins with an internationally renowned wine critic named ‘Kanjiki Yutaka’ who offers his life’s fortune, including his entire wine collection, to anyone able to find the 12 bottles of wine called the ’12 Apostles’ along with a bottle of wine named the